Challenge # 02

 This is a peak time of international and local crises on food, energy and the environment, with escalating cost of living everywhere.
 Design plays a crucial part to give people the solutions to these problems in an inclusive and accessible way.
 Together, we can still stop the loss of nature and set it on the road to recovery.

-Entrants can only choose one 'type' of format to use (i.e. can't submit a photo, poem and painting) ;
+Entrants could only choose one 'type' of format to use (i.e. can't submit a photo, poem and painting) ;

-You must have the appropriate ownership rights and permissions for any content you feature / submit as part of the challenge.
+They must have had the appropriate ownership rights and permissions for any content you feature / submit as part of the challenge.